dvln/out/README.md

-Here we see that we used 'out.ForScreen' to indicate that this setting is for the output stream going to the screen's io.Writer and has no effect on any log file output stream (if one is set up).
+Here we see that we used 'out.ForScreen' to indicate that this setting is for the output stream going to the screen's io.Writer and has no effect on any log file output stream settings/config (ie: if one is set up).

 ### Set log file output to a specific file to be at the Debug level